openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

 .. note::
-   The |current_release_formal_name| release is only compatible with Debian 12 (bookworm), Debian 13 (trixie), Ubuntu 24.04 (Noble Numbat), CentOS 10 Stream and derivatives of RHEL 10 such as Rocky Linux.
+   The |current_release_formal_name| release is only compatible with Debian 12 (bookworm), Debian 13 (trixie), Ubuntu 24.04 (Noble Numbat), CentOS 10 Stream and derivatives of RHEL 10 such as Rocky Linux or AlmaLinux.

 The next step is to bootstrap Ansible and the Ansible roles for the development environment.